 This blog explains the advantages of crystal chandelier LED bulbs and what to look for.
 Selecting the right LED light bulbs can be confusing.
 What is a watt versus a lumen?
 What is the difference between a daylight bulb and a bright light bulb?
 Can I use an LED bulb in my fixture?
 Is my crystal chandelier LED or do I just buy LED replacement light bulbs?
 In my opinion, the good quality LED bulbs on the market now a days are a great choice for our traditional as well as modern crystal lighting.

-With energy conservation in mind, many of our GLOW crystal chandeliers are compatible with LED light bulbs.
+With energy conservation in mind, the majority of GLOW crystal chandeliers are compatible with LED light bulbs.
 Further, LED’s are the most energy efficient bulb and most environmentally friendly.
 LED’s have less demand on hydro plants and therefore reduces the greenhouse gas emission.
-Keep in mind they are more expensive to purchase.
-However, the savings on your electricity bills will eventually cover the onset cost of the bulb over time.
+Keep in mind they are slightly more expensive to purchase.
+However, the savings on your electricity bills will eventually cover the cost of the bulb over time.
 Generally speaking, a good quality LED bulb is long lasting.

 Like anything else quality is important.
 A high quality light bulb makes your crystal chandelier pop.
 Additionally LED replacement bulbs are the ideal choice for our shell and beaded designs as well.
 Lastly, learn about GLOW Lighting fixtures and how the right LED bulb achieves the look of eye candy.
 Our blog on the Ultimate Crystal Chandelier Guide and our other crystal chandelier articles are valuable reads before selecting your fixtures.

 What is a Lumen?